Signature of transition to supershear rupture speed in coseismic off-fault damage zone: Natural observations of coseismic off-fault damage

 \subsection{Optical image correlation to observe off-fault coseismic damage}

-Recent developments in satellite optical image analysis and sub-pixel correlation methods allow for detecting displacement variations due to an earthquake down to sub-metric resolutions (e.g., Vallage \textit{er al.} \cite{Vallage15} and Delorme \textit{et al.} \cite{Delorme20}).
+Recent developments in satellite optical image analysis and sub-pixel correlation methods allow for detecting displacement variations due to an earthquake down to sub-metric resolutions (e.g., Vallage \textit{et al.} \cite{Vallage15}, Barnhart \textit{et al.} \cite{Barnhart20}, Delorme \textit{et al.} \cite{Delorme20} and Ajorlou \textit{et al.} \cite{Ajorlou21}).
 These methods enable characterizing the surface rupture geometry, the amount of surface displacement, and the width of the zone affected by this displacement after an earthquake, also referred to as the ``fault zone width'' \cite{Milliner15}.
 The fault zone width reflects the lateral extent of rock damage, and secondary deformation features around the fault \cite{Rockwell02,Mitchell09}.
 In the field, the fault zone width corresponds to the last deformation features observed when moving away from the fault core \cite{Rockwell02}.
 The same definition is employed in geodetic studies providing a more detailed characterization of this region due to the density and resolution of the observations \cite{Klinger18}.

 The 2001 $M_{w}$~7.8 Kunlun (China) earthquake is a strike-slip event with $\sim$~400km long surface rupture and a mean rupture speed between 3.3-3.9~km/s, which is larger than the shear wave speed and hence reported as a supershear rupture \cite{Bouchon03_2,Robinson06}.
 This earthquake was well recorded by satellite images, allowing us to investigate the spatial distribution of coseismic off-fault damage by focusing on the fault zone width.
 We use SPOT-1 to SPOT-4 images, covering the 2001 Kunlun fault area from 1988 to 2004 with a ground resolution of 10m, allowing for change detection of less than 1m \cite{Vallage15, Rupnik17}.
-The maximum strike-slip displacement measured at the surface is around 8m \cite{Klinger05,Klinger06}.
-Fault zone widths observed on the field are at least few tens to a few hundreds of meters \cite{Klinger05,Klinger06}.
-Thus, these observations allow us to detect fault zone width variations from satellite image correlation for this earthquake.
+We focus on the central part of the rupture dominated by fault parallel motion \cite{Klinger05,Klinger06}, obtaining through optical image correlation the horizontal displacement field for the earthquake east-west and north-south components (Figure S2).
+The maximum strike-slip displacement for this area of the rupture is around 8 m \cite{Klinger05,Klinger06}.